citelab/JAMScript/lib/jdiscovery/README.md

 ### Registrar
 The `Registrar` is the object you'll be interfacing with.
 It is responsible for finding other nodes running the same application as this one, and making this node visible so that other nodes may find it too.
 You create a Registrar as follows:
 ```
-    var reggie = new Registrar(app, machType, id, port, config);
+    var reggie = new Registrar(app, type, id, port, config);
 ```
-where `app` is the name of the application, `machType` (machine type) is one of 'device', 'fog', or 'cloud', `id` is the id of the node, `port` is the port it is running on, and `config` is an optional parameter with the following options:
+where `app` is the name of the application, `type` (machine type) is one of 'device', 'fog', or 'cloud', `id` is the id of the node, `port` is the port it is running on, and `config` is an optional parameter with the following options:
 - `protocols`: An object in which you specify what protocols you want to use.
 If this option is not present, all protocols will be used. e.g. To use just mDNS, you might pass
 ```
     {